danielyou0230/danielyou0230.github.io/_drafts/storm.md

 ---
 layout: post
-title: "Summary - Storm @ Twitter"
+title: "Storm @ Twitter"
 comments: True
+categories: "big-data"
 ---

 Storm is a real-time fault-tolerant and distributed stream data processing system.
 It is a current in use system at Twitter for scalable real-time data computation.